 Besides a high quantity of sugar and other refined ingredients, this toast topper almost always contains palm oil, an ingredient that's gained a bad reputation for the deforestation caused by palm plantations.
 There's another reason to avoid its processed form, though.
 "When freshly pressed, it’s an almost luminous crimson, highly aromatic, spicy and flavourful, and full of antioxidants like palm tocotrienol," says Dr Chris Van Tulleken, a UPF expert and author of Ultra Processed People.
 Doesn't sound like the chocolate spread you eat?

-That's because the palm oil we encounter in UPFs has been through some huge changes: 'refined, bleached and deodorised', as Dr Van Tulleken puts it.
+That's because the palm oil we encounter in UPFs has been through some huge changes: "refined, bleached and deodorised", as Dr Van Tulleken puts it.
 But it doesn't have to be that way.
 Some commercial chocolate-flavoured nut butters just combine nuts, agave syrup and a little oil with cocoa powder.
 Or you could make your own chocolate spread at home with a mix of dairy butter, cocoa and a little sugar.

 It may surprise you, but these healthy-sounding dessert alternatives aren't always the wholesome choice they appear.
 Expect to find modified starches, thickening agents, artificial sweeteners, gelling agents and emulsifiers, especially in the low-fat options where manufacturers have worked hard to replicate the mouthfeel of full-fat dairy.
 So why are UPF yogurts so common, and why are they advertised as a healthy choice?

-"In the 1980s there was a surge in chronic diseases like cancers and heart disease which was assumed, without evidence, to be caused by fat," says Dr Williams.
+"In the 1980s there was a surge in chronic diseases like cancers and heart disease which was assumed, without evidence, to be caused by fat," says Dr Williamson.
 Manufacturers keen to give a traditional ingredient a modern makeover did a great job convincing us that low-fat choices are more compatible with a healthy, active lifestyle.
-"Buy plain yogurt and add your own fruit," is Dr Williams' advice.
+"Buy plain yogurt and add your own fruit," is Dr Williamson's advice.

 It's no wonder people fell in love with packet soups; an instant meal reconstituted straight from a powder is a kind of magic.
 Unfortunately, it's the kind that requires disodium 5'-ribonucleotides (a kind of salt made from two E numbers) and glucose syrup.
-A packet 'vegetable' soup can contain as little as 1g of fibre in a 250g serving, while giving us the impression of being a healthy choice.
+A packet 'vegetable' soup can contain as little as 1g of fibre in a 9oz (250g) serving, while giving us the impression of being a healthy choice.

 If instant soups are a big part of your life, take a look at the labels.
 Their low cost and high convenience is inviting a whole lot of ultra-processed ingredients into your diet.
 Ditch them in favour of fresh alternatives from the chiller cabinet, or consider instant miso sachets for a nutritious lunch courtesy of your kettle.